 Only entities and persons that comply with certain statutory conditions and that are registered as FPIs with the Securities and Exchange Board of India ("SEBI") under the SEBI (FPI) Regulations, 2019 as amended (the "FPI Regulations") are permitted to make direct investments in exchange-traded and certain other Indian securities.
 The Sub-funds are registered as FPIs.
-As an FPI, the Sub-funds and any other FPIs determined as belonging to the same 'investor group' as the Sub-funds (which may occur as a result of common majority ownership and/or common control, and which can include FPIs managed by an external third party) can only hold up to 10% of the paid-up capital, or 10% of the paid-up value of each series of convertible debentures or preference shares or share warrants of an Indian company on an aggregate basis (the "Foreign Ownership Threshold").
-In addition to the Foreign Ownership Threshold, FPI investment in Indian company and/or an aggregate cap on FPI investments in a company.
+As an FPI, the Sub-funds and any other FPIs determined as belonging to the same 'investor group' as the Sub-funds (which may occur as a result of common majority ownership and/or common control, and which can include FPIs managed by an external third party) can only hold up to 10% of the paidup capital, or 10% of the paid-up value of each series of convertible debentures or preference shares or share warrants of an Indian company on an aggregate basis (the "Foreign Ownership Threshold").
+In addition to the Foreign Ownership Threshold, FPI investment in Indian companies may not exceed any sectoral cap on ownership by an FPI that applies to a particular company and/or an aggregate cap on FPI investments in a company.